Originally published: 12 June 2025

 Exceptional circumstances

-In exceptional, clearly justified and pre-cleared cases, outputs sole-authored by staff on teaching-only or other non-research contracts may be submitted, where:
+In exceptional, clearly justified and pre-cleared cases, outputs sole-authored by staff on teaching-only, honorary emeritus contracts, or other non-research contracts may be submitted, where:

 - the institution has provided allocated time and funding to support that specific research activity